Lab-14/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-<p style="text-align:justify"> Presently, I am working as a post-doctoral researcher in <b>Living Analytics Research Centre (LARC)</b> at <b>School of Computing and Information Systems</b>, <b>Singapore Management University</b> under supervision of Prof. Archan Misra.
-My research is primarily focused in the areas of the Embedded Sensing, Ubiquitous Computing, Low-power System Design, and Internet-of-Things (IoT). <br> <br>
+<p style="text-align:justify"> Presently, I am working as a post-doctoral researcher in <b>Living Analytics Research Centre (LARC)</b> at <b>School of Computing and Information Systems</b>, <b>Singapore Management University</b> under supervision of <b>Prof. Archan Misra</b>.
+My research is primarily focused in the areas of the <b>Embedded Sensing, Ubiquitous Computing, Low-power System Design, and Internet-of-Things (IoT)</b>. <br> <br>

-Prior to LARC, I have received by Ph.D. training from IIIT-Delhi under wonderful supervision of Dr. Shobha Sundar Ram (Department of Electronics Engineering) and Dr. Amarjeet Singh (Joint faculty - Department of Computer Science and Electronics Engineering).
+Prior to LARC, I have received my Ph.D. training from IIIT-Delhi under wonderful supervision of <b>Dr. Shobha Sundar Ram (Department of Electronics Engineering)</b> and <b>Dr. Amarjeet Singh (Joint faculty - Department of Computer Science and Electronics Engineering)</b> with a specialization in Embedded Sensing for Energy Sustainability Applications.<br>

-During my doctoral studies, I have worked as a visiting researcher with Prof. Shwetak Narain Patel (University of Washington, Seattle, USA) and Sidhant Gupta (Microsoft Research, Redmond) at Ubicomp Lab <b>Paul G. Allen Centre for Computer Science and Engineering, University of Washington, Seattle, WA (USA)</b> from 2016-2018. <br>
+During my doctoral studies, I had a chance to work as a visiting researcher with <b>Prof. Shwetak Narain Patel (University of Washington, Seattle, USA)</b> and <b>Sidhant Gupta (Microsoft Research, Redmond)</b> at <b>Ubicomp Lab</b> in <b>Paul G. Allen Centre for Computer Science and Engineering, University of Washington, Seattle, WA (USA)</b> from 2016-2018. <br> <br>

-After completing my doctoral research, I have also spent some time consulting with a few technology startups i.e. Aerogram India Pvt.
-Ltd. focusing on Distributed Air Quality Monitoring and Child Health Imprints Pte.
-Ltd. which leverages power of IoT for neonatal health monitoring in NICU's. <br> <br> I have also served a short stint at IIT Kanpur as a visiting faculty for E-ICT Academy in 2019 Summer.
+After completing my doctoral research, I have also spent some time consulting with a few technology startups i.e. <b>Aerogram India Pvt.
+Ltd.</b> focusing on Distributed Air Quality Monitoring and <b>Child Health Imprints Pte.
+Ltd.</b> which leverages power of IoT for neonatal health monitoring in NICU's. <br> I have also served a short stint at <b>IIT Kanpur</b> as a visiting faculty for <b>E-ICT Academy</b> in 2019 Summer. <br> <br>

-Before joining IIIT-Delhi, I have worked with <b>Hewlett-Packard Educational services (Noida) </b> and <b> Indrion Technologies (Bangalore) </b> as Embedded Design Engineer where we designed and deployed Wireless Sensor Networks for Smart Energy applications.
-I received my B.Tech (Hons.) in Electronics and Communication Engineering in 2011 from <b> Maharishi Dayanand University, Rohtak</b>. <br> </p>
+Before joining IIIT-Delhi, I have worked with <b>Hewlett-Packard Educational services (Noida) </b>, <b> WiFinity Tech (Bangalore) </b> and <b> Indrion Technologies (Bangalore) </b> as Embedded Design Engineer where we designed and deployed Wireless Sensor Networks for Smart Energy applications.
+I received my <b>B.Tech (Hons.) in Electronics and Communication Engineering</b> in 2011 from <b> Maharishi Dayanand University, Rohtak </b>. <br> </p>

-<h1>Research Interests</h1>
+<h1> Research Interests </h1>
-<p>Embedded Sensing, Low-power System Design, Ubiquitous Computing, Internet of Things (IoT), Applied Machine Learning, Data science, Energy Harvesting (Self-powered Systems), and Energy Sustainability </p>
+<p style="text-align:justify"> Embedded Sensing, Low-power System Design, Ubiquitous Computing, Internet of Things (IoT), Applied Machine Learning, Data science, Energy Harvesting (Self-powered Systems), and Energy Sustainability </p>

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.